 After a tidal surge in 2013, scientists from the Natural History Museum and British Museum saw some recognisable shapes in the low tide estuary mud – after carbon dating and analysis they turned out to be 850,000 year old human footprints, the earliest evidence of man found outside the Great Rift Valley in Africa, where man came from.

 Yes, the first tourists ever to come to the UK came to visit Norfolk!
 And who could blame them.

 Stand on the cliffs facing East and imagine that here was the last land link between this country and Europe over which those tourists walked, as little as 6000 years ago.

 Enter Cromer on the A140 from Norwich and you’ll come over a brow where the road drops down to a magnificent view of the glistening North Sea.
-That brow is part of the Cromer Ridge, the highest point in East Anglia.
+That brow is part of the Cromer Ridge, the highest point in East Anglia with a sea view.
 And you thought Norfolk was flat!